 The Dublin Mountains are home to some of Ireland most stunning hiking trails.
-Walkers generally take part in the Hellfire Club walk to explore the mountain range to gain a birds-eye view of the city, breath in the fresh mountain air and witness the beautiful green scenery from the hillside.
+Walkers generally take part in the Hellfire Club walk to explore the mountain range and gain a birds-eye view of the city, breath in the fresh mountain air and witness the beautiful green scenery from the hillside.
 In the mist of all the wonderful hiking trails in the Dublin mountains lies The Hellfire Club.

 The Hellfire Club is the perfect off the beaten path location for both tourists and locals to enjoy.
 It is also a great addition to to any Dublin Itinerary.
 The old building ruins are located on the foot of Montpelier hill and along with an outstanding view of Dublin city and beyond.
 Possibly one of the best birds-eye views of the city.